-The FreeStyle Libre Flash Glucose Monitoring System Reader ("Reader") when used with a FreeStyle Libre or FreeStyle Libre 2 Flash Glucose Monitoring System Sensor ("Sensor") is indicated for measuring interstitial fluid glucose levels in people (age 4 and older) with diabetes mellitus, including pregnant women.
-The Reader and Sensor are designed to replace blood glucose testing in the self-management of diabetes, including dosing of insulin.
+The FreeStyle Libre Flash Glucose Monitoring System is indicated for measuring interstitial fluid glucose levels in people (age 4 and older) with diabetes mellitus, including pregnant women.
 The indication for children (age 4 - 12) is limited to those who are supervised by a caregiver who is at least 18 years of age.
-The caregiver is responsible for managing or assisting the child to manage the Reader and Sensor and also for interpreting or assisting the child to interpret Sensor glucose readings.
+The caregiver is responsible for managing or assisting the child to manage the FreeStyle Libre Flash Glucose Monitoring System and also for interpreting or assisting the child to interpret FreeStyle Libre readings.
+It is designed to replace blood glucose testing in the self-management of diabetes with the exceptions listed below.
+Under the following circumstances, use a blood glucose meter to check the current glucose readings from the FreeStyle Libre Flash Glucose Monitoring System Sensor: